Tutorials¶

 In this example, we move the caret between the start and end label of the

-element, and get the same final result.Paste.
+divelement, but you could just as well move the caret in any location inside the start label or the end label of thedivelement, and get the same final result.Paste.
 The end result should be like in the following figure.
 The difference from the original document is that the

-element has acquired a new attributerend
+divelement has acquired a new attributerendwith the valuerend_value.

 Cutting Attributes¶